Earth and Environmental Dynamics

 Careers Skills for Geographers

-- Guest lectures (eg from Royal Geographical Society - Institute of British Geographers)
+- guest lectures (for example, from Royal Geographical Society - Institute of British Geographers)

 Topics will be delivered by the school's Career Advisor from the Careers and Employability Service and academics from the School of Geography.

-Importantly, you will be expected to make regular use of the Careers and Employability Service to assist with progress during the year and attend a range of employer presentations and other events (eg employer fairs).
+Importantly, you will be expected to make regular use of the Careers and Employability Service to assist with progress during the year and attend a range of employer presentations and other events (for example, employer fairs).

 Physical Landscapes of Britain